 Somewhere in Hurst’s story, and in the design community, was the latent hope that UX was going to reform capitalism.
 Or be immune from it.
 That sounds ridiculous, but there is no other explanation for our surprised outrage that these businesses do what they have always done, but now use UX as part of their tactics.
 As if we are so special and our knowledge beyond appropriation.

 I don’t think Hurst’s lost faith is actually in UX.
 User Experience design is primarily a set of skills.
-You can’t lose faith in UX any more than you can lose faith in carpentry.
+You can’t lose faith in UX design any more than you can lose faith in carpentry.
 Instead he has lost his faith in the willingness of predatory (big tech) corporations to do the right thing.
 Placing faith there was the mistake, given what we know of the species.
 To believe most corporations, given their history, would, without regulations and against the wishes of their stockholders, invest in good design and ethical practices above other considerations is about as foolish as hoping anglerfish will go vegetarian.
 Even the billionaires who choose to do good do their philanthropy through foundations, not corporations.

 This is depressing and I’m sorry.
 It’s not entirely your fault that we’re in this situation.
 Design culture has always been self-aggrandizing.
 Something rarely mentioned in design schools or books is the possibility that good design may have little impact on why some businesses succeed or not.
 There is a reason why Norman doors, for all of their usability flaws, are still popular in the world.
 We laugh at them, and countless other obvious “unusable” designs of confusing microwave ovens, tech gadgets or the latest trending social media app, but the joke is on us.
-We think we are seeing incompetence, but instead it’s evidence there are successful businesses where our services aren’t important and we’d prefer to stay in denial.
+We think we are seeing incompetence, but instead it’s evidence there can be successful businesses where our services aren’t important and we’d prefer to stay in denial.

 Hurst overlooks that Amazon customers are happy even with bad UX.
 It is one of the top five most loved and respected brands in the United States, despite the design and ethical issues he rallies against.
 Google, a common target of distain from UX experts, is among them too.
 The truth about Amazon customers is they care more about cheap prices, two-day delivery and a great return policy than anything UX designers are likely to improve.
 In the places where this isn’t true, perhaps Alexa or Kindle or their next new service, they likely will invest more in design.
 Currently Amazon’s strongest revenue growth is in AWS and it’s possible their consumer businesses won’t be as important in the future.
 There’s a logic here, we just don’t like it.

 Should customers have different priorities?
 Including concerns about how poorly Amazon employees, and suppliers, are treated to achieve those low prices?
 Should citizens demand corporations do less damage to society?
 I say yes, but my opinion is irrelevant to Amazon.
 And Walmart.
 And the stock market.
 And it’s irrelevant in a way to all of us who want the growth stocks in our mutual funds and 401ks to rise, while we rarely ask what the real cost of that growth might be.
+I want this to change but that can only start by being honest about how things are.

 Returning to the anglerfish, for no particular reason at all, certainly not for any metaphoric relevance to where I’m headed, there’s another fascinating fact about its biology.
 Females accept multiple male sexual partners.
 And when each male latches on, it slowly loses organs it no longer needs.
 It loses its eyes and its fins, its kidneys, even its precious heart gets reabsorbed into its new host.
 It is no longer a creature itself.
 It is just a sexual appendage.
 It hangs on, sensing its fellow men but unable to see them, surviving day after day with no purpose and no function, except to provide parasitic underwater sex on demand.